 4.4 The Garden Room

-The Garden Room is off the ground floor corridor, and opens into the central garden area.
+The Garden Room is off the ground floor corridor.
+Its French windows open onto the central garden area.
 It is available to all our residents as a place to study outside your own room.
 It has wifi coverage, and is intended principally for personal or group study.
 You are welcome to invite guests, perhaps a project group, to come and work here with you, but please always ensure they sign in at Reception so we know who is in the building if there is an emergency.

 Please always show consideration for other users of the Garden Room, especially in exam periods.